computational-psychology/stimupy/manuscript/paper.md

 `stimupy` has been designed to:

 - generate (novel) visual stimuli in a reproducible, flexible, and easy way
 - recreate exact stimuli as they have been used in prior vision research
 - explore large parameter spaces to reveal relations between formerly unconnected stimuli
-- provide classic stimulus sets (e.g. ModelFest), exactly as described in the original manuscripts (including experimental data)
+- provide classic stimulus sets (e.g., ModelFest), exactly as described in the original manuscripts (including experimental data)
-- build new stimulus sets or benchmarks (e.g. for testing computational models), and easily add them to `stimupy`
+- build new stimulus sets or benchmarks (e.g., for testing computational models), and easily add them to `stimupy`
-- support vision science by providing a large,openly-available and flexible battery of relevant stimulus functions
+- support vision science by providing a large, openly-available and flexible battery of relevant stimulus functions
 - unify and automate stimulus creation

 ![A small fraction of the stimulus variety that ``stimupy`` can produce \label{fig:overview}](overview.png)